xlives/xlives.github.io/about-me.markdown

 I did my Ph.D. in Information Science (Computational Logic) at [Japan Advanced Institute of Science and Technology](http://www.jaist.ac.jp/){:target="_blank"} (JAIST).
 Currently, I am a special lecturer at (both public and private) universities and a technological consultant (per requested).
-My research interests are threefold as follows:
+My research interests are centered on the formalization of human intelligence and engineering practices for software production as follows:
 1. Computational logic in artificial intelligence
   * Knowledge and information can be represented by using diverse formalisms (e.g. description logics, answer set programming, modal logic, argumentation framework, etc.) and different reasoning aspects of logic-based knowledge